rhizomatics/autoarm/docs/configuration/examples/minimal.md

 # Minimal Configuration

-Very basic HomeAssistant notify configuration, as used in SuperNotify testing.
-This config lives inside `config.yaml` or an include file set up for the `notify` domain.
+Very basic HomeAssistant.
+This config lives inside `config.yaml` or an include file set up for the `autoarm` domain.

 ``` yaml
 --8<-- "examples/minimal.yaml"